cardano-foundation/CIPs/CIP-0068/README.md

 ### Metadata

-This is a low-level representation of the metadata following closely the structure of the Cardano foundation off-chain metadata registry.
-All utf-8 encoded keys and values need to be converted into their respective bytes representation when creating the datum on-chain.
+This is a low-level representation of the metadata, following closely the structure of the Cardano foundation off-chain metadata registry.
+All UTF-8 encoded keys and values need to be converted into their respective byte's representation when creating the datum on-chain.

 ```
 ; Explanation here: https://developers.cardano.org/docs/native-tokens/token-registry/cardano-token-registry/

 metadata =
   {
-    name : bounded_bytes, ; utf-8
+    name : bounded_bytes, ; UTF-8
-    description : bounded_bytes, ; utf-8
+    description : bounded_bytes, ; UTF-8
-    ? ticker: bounded_bytes, ; utf-8
+    ? ticker: bounded_bytes, ; UTF-8
-    ? url: bounded_bytes, ; utf-8
+    ? url: bounded_bytes, ; UTF-8
-    ? logo: bounded_bytes, ; utf-8
+    ? logo: bounded_bytes, ; UTF-8
     ? decimals: big_int
   }